Ferry Services between the Caribbean ABC and SSS islands

 TAFS aims to provide comfort, convenience and good value for money for the traveller.
 The intention is to boost mentioned island economies with a fleet of ferries of different types to match island visitor capacities.

 Ferry travellers will be people visiting for the day, or for labour, or for holidays.
 It’s fleet capacity transports:

 - Passengers with own vehicles (motorbike, car, minivan)

 - Commercial passengers (Trucks, Trailers, freight)

 On board there will be facilities such as restaurants, kiosks, cafeterias, restrooms, shops, cabins for meetings, cabins for emergency (first aid, ambulance) situations, lounge and deck seats.

 TAFS aims to create maritime education opportunities, at least 100 job vacancies, many business opportunities for entrepreneurs on board and on land.
-It is mandatory for this initiative to be owned by the people of the Dutch Caribbean islands who will enjoy yearly dividends and incentives to use TAFS.
+It is mandatory for this initiative to be owned by the people born on the Dutch Caribbean islands and immigrants who are living on these Dutch Caribbean islands.
+Interested parties who become a share holder will enjoy yearly dividends and incentives when using TAFS.